Inheritance In Property Settlements

 Going to court for a property settlement

 It is always preferable for parties to any family law matter to resolve the situation out of court if this is possible.
 This can be done through direct negotiations, through lawyers or by undergoing Family Dispute Resolution.
-If a dispute cannot be resolved out of court, either party can file an application for property orders in the Federal Circuit Court.
+If a dispute cannot be resolved out of court, either party can file an application for property orders in the Federal Circuit and Family Court.
 An application must be filed within 12 months of a divorce becoming final or for de facto relationships, within two years of the date of final separation.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.